 The idea is that, since you’ve already made a high-pressure fission explosion that reaches millions of degrees, why not use it to cause full-blown fusion?
 But everything must happen in precisely the correct order within a few millionths of a second: fission, then fusion, then (in some cases) even more fission and/or fusion.
 It’s not likely that Tin Pot can do this without help.

 That’s great news … but go back and re-read the previous section.
 Even if Tin Guy, North Korea, Iran, Pakistan and all of the other “second string” nuclear powers never build a Megaton Monster, trust me, a 50-100 kiloton fusion-boosted bomb is quite destructive, thank you.

 (The United States has been scaling down the size of its bombs for decades.
 Really, if you’re trying to destroy a city, 100-300 kilotons will probably do the job.
 Anything larger is just overkill.)

-Relative Difficulty: very extremely hard.
-(Thank the Lord.)
+Relative Difficulty: very hard.

 Never to be outdone, the Soviets just had to explode the

 biggest one ever built: the 50 megaton Tsar Bomba.
 This